anishreddy3/phdata-mle-solution/README.md

-# Deploying a Machine Learning model to predit Late Loan Payers by serving it as a REST API using Docker, FLask and Kubernetes
+# Deploying a Machine Learning model to predict Late Loan Payers by serving it as a REST API using Docker, FLask and Kubernetes

 ## Steps